mike99mac/zlma/README.md

 Once SSH access is set up, the solution can be installed.

 ## Update your system
-If this is a fresh install, it is best to update your system.
+If this is a fresh install of Linux, it is best to update your system.
 To do so, perform the following steps:

 - Login as a non-root user with sudo privileges.